auth0/Lock-SmartLock/README.md

 }
 ```

+> For more information about configuration options for Lock, please go to [Lock repo](https://github.com/auth0/Lock.Android)

 ###Smart Lock configuration

 To enable your application to access Smart Lock, you need to register your application in [Google Developers Console](https://console.developers.google.com/) by creating a project and registering your keystore SHA1 fingerprint.